 Why is this work important and timely?

 We provide a modeling evidence that including trait variability is key to capture the vulnerability of ecosystems under climate change and how functional diversity determines ecosystem functioning.
-This is pivotal to achieve more accurate predictions in a time that climate change affects biodiversity at unprecedent rate and the impacts in ecosystems remain elusive.
+This is pivotal to achieve more accurate predictions in a time that climate change affects biodiversity at unprecedented rate and the impacts in ecosystems remain elusive.

 Does your paper fall within the scope of GCB; what biological AND global change aspects does it address?